mariotaku/moonlight-webos/README.md

+###
+Deprecated.
+Further developent will start in another repo soon.

 ### Build IPK

 1. To start, you'll need to have webOS SDK, and NDK installed.
 Instead of bloated version from LG Developers,